Highway 61/Highway 10 lane closures planned for overnight Aug....

 Motorists will encounter overnight lane closures and delays on Highway 61 in Denmark Township north of Hastings as crews install a drainage pipe beneath the highway.

-According to a Minnesota Department of Transportation press release, traffic on southbound Highway 61 near Highway 10 will be reduced to a single lane, starting at 7 p.m.
+According to a Minnesota Department of Transportation press release, traffic on southbound Highway 61 near Highway 10 will be reduced to a single lane each night, starting at 7 p.m.
 Tuesday, Aug.
-30. Lanes are expected to reopen by 7 a.m.
-Wednesday, Aug.
-31, weather permitting.
+30, and Wednesday, Aug.
+31. Lanes are expected to reopen by 7 a.m. each day through Thursday, Sept.
+1, weather permitting.

 MnDOT said that motorists should expect long delays at the intersection, as the traffic signal will be flashing and should be considered a four-way stop.